jkeohan/rctr-2-14-22/w03d05/lifting-state.md

 Clicking on any small image will assign the big image the same image url.

-Here is a [working CodeSandbox](https://iqcwj3.csb.app/) of the app which we will use as our starter code.
+Here is a [working CodeSandbox](https://iqcwj3.csb.app/) of the app.

 <!-- Here is a [working CodeSandbox](https://codesandbox.io/s/rctr-react-cities-base-solution-iqcwj3) of the app which we will use as our starter code.
  -->